cllebrun/cllebrun.github.io/labs/1.1 Lab Node.js - Cloud Foundry - Cloudant DB/README.md

 1. In your browser, log in to IBM Cloud and go to the Dashboard.
 Select Create Resource.

-1. Choose the Databases section, then select Cloudant and create your service (same space where you havec pushed your application).
+1. Choose the Databases section, then select Cloudant and create your service (same space where you have pushed your application).

   <img src="./images/cloudant-creation.png"/>